mtumilowicz/rust-rocket-workshop/README.txt

 * command-line tool
     * useful commands
         * `cargo build` = produces the executable or library specified in your project's configuration
+            * `cargo build --release` = compile it with optimizations
+                * command will create an executable in target/release instead of target/debug
         * `cargo run` = builds and then runs project
             * entry point to be used is `main.rs`
         * `cargo test` = executes the tests in your project
         * `cargo check` = check project for errors and warnings without producing executable
         * `cargo tree` = tree-like representation of dependencies
             * including transitive dependencies (dependencies of dependencies)
+        * `cargo update` = ignore the Cargo.lock and figure out the latest versions that fit specifications
         * `cargo install` = install binaries from crates.io
             * `crates.io` = community’s site for open source crates
             * used for installing command-line tools or utilities